hipe/tmx/basic/doc/issues/033-the-word-wrap-narrative.md

    "impossible" to predict without looking at each piece for a given target width; and:

-B) there the dynamic where at each line break we don't use (but rather lose) the space surface pieces (always separators) if it's not the breakable zero-width location after a hyphen.
+B) there is the dynamic where at each line break we don't use (but rather lose) the space surface pieces (always separators) if it's not the breakable zero-width location after a hyphen.